evilrawman/alpine-autoinstall/README.md

 # alpine-autoinstall

-An easy-way script to install alpine on a Raspberry Pi machine.
+An easy-way script to install Alpine Linux on a Raspberry Pi machine.

 ## Advices